 In this diet, you need to eat grapefruit at each meal, combining it with a small piece of whole grain wheat bread and green salads.

-Liquid diet must balance the nutrients human body needs throughout the day.
-This isn’t the case every time; liquid diet often lacks in nutrients.
+A liquid diet should balance the nutrients human body needs throughout the day.
+This isn’t the case every time; liquid diet often lacks nutrients.
 Liquid diets should never be undertaken without medical supervision.
-According to at study at the Vanderbilt University, the success rate of liquid diets varies among individuals.
+According to a study done by the Vanderbilt University, the success rate of liquid diets varies among individuals.
 Those on medically supervised plans may benefit from liquid diets and lose weight besides reducing the health risks (including easing the symptoms of diabetes, high cholesterol and high blood pressure.

-A liquid diet must be conducted during a short-term period of (say up to 7 days), depending on health needs.
-And, liquid diets should be consumed at regular intervals, to ascertain that energy levels remain high and blood sugar levels are within healthy range.
+A liquid diet must be conducted during a short-term (say up to 7 days), depending on your health needs.
+Liquid diets should be consumed at regular intervals, to ascertain that energy levels remain high and blood sugar levels are within healthy range.
 If it is poorly conducted, many negative consequences may develop (including slowed metabolism, fatigue, dizziness, nausea, digestive conditions, irregular heartbeats and loss of fat).

 Read more articles on Weight Loss.